embecosm/graphtools/README.md

     subgraph -h

-Verilator uses both colors and style of nodes and edges to indicate particular properties.
+Verilator (http://www.veripool.org/wiki/verilator) generated DOT graphs at various stages during compilations.
+These graphs use both colors and style of nodes and edges to indicate particular properties.

 For example the gate optimization netlists use nodes in blue for variables and yellow for logic, with dotted style for variables and logic that are "consumers".